Tips for Interviewing While Dining

 - The first is that it is important to not drink and to keep your wits about you

 - The second is that it could be awkward if the interviewer orders a bottle of wine and everyone at the table, other than you, has a glass.

 Of course, if you don't drink alcohol there is absolutely no need to drink just because the host is drinking; you can gracefully abstain with a simple “No, thank you.”
 If you choose to drink alcohol, don't have more than a glass of wine or so and be very careful to stay focused on the conversation.

 Interview Dining Etiquette

-For more information, please have a look at these additional tips regarding interview dining etiquette.
+For more information on handling interviewing during a meal or coffee, please have a look at these additional tips regarding interview dining etiquette.